xiaowu217/Client-Invoicing-Problem/README.md

 4. Open a browser and go to the URL `http://localhost`.
 In XAMPP homepage, go to `phpMyAdmin`.

-5. Create a new database named `client invoicing problem`, and then import file `clients.sql` from the solution folder.
+5. Create a new database named `client invoicing problem`, select `utf8_unicode_ci` for Collation and then import file `clients.sql` from the solution folder.

 6. Open another tab in browser and go to the URL `http://localhost/client-invoicing-problem-master/`.
 You will see the solution page.